josephcooley/server-setup/README.md

 This script installs Docker, starts Dockge, configures the Samba share used by Hermes at `/opt/stacks/hermes/workspace`, creates the Samba user, and writes the Samba share configuration for Hermes-related access.

 It does not download stack files.
-Use `install-stacks.sh` for stack bootstrap files and `post-stacks-up.sh` for Hermes config tasks.
+Use `install-stacks.sh` for stack bootstrap files and `hermes-config.sh` for Hermes config tasks.

 ### Usage